-ATLANTA (September 4, 2018) – Children’s Healthcare of Atlanta and Emory University have announced the launch of the Emory + Children’s Pediatric Institute, an affiliation focused on leveraging the capabilities of both top-tier organizations.
-Through the Pediatric Institute, Emory and Children’s will facilitate leading-edge pediatric research and train pediatricians and pediatric subspecialists, both of which are in short supply in the United States.
+ATLANTA (Sept.
+4, 2018) – Children’s Healthcare of Atlanta and Emory University have announced the launch of the Emory + Children’s Pediatric Institute, an affiliation focused on leveraging the capabilities of both top-tier organizations.
+Through the Pediatric Institute, Emory University and Children’s will facilitate leading-edge pediatric research, and train pediatricians and pediatric subspecialists, both of which are in short supply in the United States.

-Emory and Children’s have worked together over the past decade recruiting prominent pediatric researchers to Atlanta, resulting in a nationally-ranked pediatric research program with notable accolades:
+Emory University and Children’s have worked together over the past decade recruiting prominent pediatric researchers to Atlanta, resulting in a nationally ranked pediatric research program with notable accolades:

-- The Department of Pediatrics is ranked No. 5 in National Institutes of Health (NIH) rankings for funding to pediatrics
+- The Emory University Department of Pediatrics is ranked No. 5 in National Institutes of Health (NIH) rankings for funding to pediatrics.

-- Marcus Autism Center is one of only five centers nationwide to be designated an Autism Center of Excellence by the NIH
+- Marcus Autism Center, a subsidiary of Children's, is one of only five centers nationwide to be designated an Autism Center of Excellence by the NIH.

-- The Aflac Cancer and Blood Disorders Center is one of the largest brain tumor and leukemia/lymphoma programs in the country
+- The Aflac Cancer and Blood Disorders Center of Children's is one of the largest brain tumor and leukemia/lymphoma programs in the country.

-- Children’s has the largest Sickle Cell program in the country and has cured more than 73 children of sickle cell disease through blood and marrow transplants
+- Children’s has the largest sickle cell disease program in the country and has treated more than 73 children of sickle cell disease through blood and marrow transplants (BMTs).

 The results of this research have had worldwide impact and, importantly, are enabling a growing and vibrant research community in Atlanta and throughout Georgia.
-The Pediatric Institute also will continue to build and enhance relationships with other partners including Georgia Tech, creating a unique collaborative opportunity to develop treatments and devices that can change the future of pediatric healthcare.
+The Pediatric Institute also will continue to build and enhance relationships with other partners, including Georgia Institute of Technology, creating a unique collaborative opportunity to develop treatments and devices that can change the future of pediatric healthcare.

-“This institute marks the start of something that will make a real difference for kids,” said Liz Blake, Board of Trustees Chair, Emory + Children’s Pediatric Institute.
-“We are combining the unique strengths and resources of each institution in a way that elevates our shared ability to integrate the outstanding clinical service of Children’s with innovative clinical research of Emory, and to coordinate exceptional education of the future healthcare workforce.”
+“This institute marks the start of something that will make a real difference for kids,” said Liz Blake, Board of Trustees Chair for the Pediatric Institute.
+“We are combining the unique strengths and resources of each institution in a way that elevates our shared ability to integrate the outstanding clinical service of Children’s with innovative clinical research of Emory University, and to coordinate exceptional education of the future healthcare workforce.”